Countywide Planning Policies

 What are the Countywide Planning Policies (CPPs)?

 The Countywide Planning Policies (CPPs) apply to all cities and towns within Snohomish County, as well as the county itself.
-The CPPs provide the framework for each jurisdiction’s comprehensive plans and associated policies intended to comply with regional policies developed by the Puget Sound Regional Council (PSRC).
+The CPPs provide the framework for each jurisdiction’s comprehensive plans and associated policies intended to comply with the Multicounty Planning Policies (MPPs) in VISION 2050 developed by the Puget Sound Regional Council (PSRC).
 The Growth Management Act (GMA) requires coordination and consistency between comprehensive plans for all jurisdictions in the same county.

 There is a broad range of categories within the CPPs, including chapters on Housing, Economic Development and Employment, Transportation, Natural Environment, and Public Services and Facilities.